You’re looking for the perfect seamstress to help you on your big day. Let’s get started.

 Separates the upper and lower parts of a garment.
 It is the smallest part of body circumference between the bustline and hip line.

-Color, mood board, fabrics, and style are all discussed and selected in the beginning stages that lead to a semi-final design.
+Color, fabrics, and style are all discussed and selected in the beginning stages that lead to a semi-final design.
 Measurements are taken and initial sewing patterns are created.

-A muslin fabric mock garment will be sewn up.
-This is intended to simulate what your final gown will look like in terms of shape and style.
-You will try this on and Sarah will fine-tune the dress to achieve that perfect fit.
-Any design tweaks necessary can be made at this point.
+A cotton muslin fabric mock dress will be sewn up to confirm the fit and style before cutting into the actual fabric.
+This is intended to simulate what your final gown will look and fit like.
+Sarah will fine-tune the perfect fit and any reasonable design changes may be made at this point.

 Your final fabric will be cut and sewn into the gown of your dreams!